-A majority of the heat gain in a home comes from the ceiling above in warmer months as a result of heat transfer from an attic space:
+A majority of unwanted heat in a home during the summer comes from the ceiling above as a result of energy heat transfer from the attic space.

-While most homes have one of many different types of conventional home insulation on their attic floor to help control heat transfer into the living spaces below (mass insulation like fiberglass, cellulose, or rockwool), the use of conventional home insulation alone cannot stop the transfer of radiant heat into living spaces.
-Conventional insulation is designed to absorb heat up to a certain amount based on its thickness (indicated by its R-Value).
+While most homes have one of many different types of conventional home insulation on their attic floor to help control heat transfer into the living spaces below (mass insulation like fiberglass, cellulose, or rockwool), the use of conventional home insulation alone cannot stop the transfer of this heat into living spaces.
+Conventional home insulation is designed to absorb heat (imagine a sponge) up to a certain amount based on its thickness (indicated by its R-Value).
 Once this mass insulation reaches its holding capacity (saturation), the heat is then transferred completely through into the living areas below.

-A RadiantGUARD® radiant barrier foil insulation BLOCKS 97% of radiant heat transfer when placed between the roof and the living spaces below; much more than conventional home insulation alone.
+Our RadiantGUARD® attic foil insulation products BLOCKS 97% of unintended heat transfer when placed between the roofing material above and the living spaces below; much more than conventional home insulation alone.

 Winter will be here before you know it and that means you need to be prepared for snow and ice and the potentially damaging effects it can have on your residential home.

 While the visual effects of an ice dam are undeniably beautiful, the physical effects to your roofing system can be extremely damaging to a roof, gutters, paint, drywall, and your underlying framing structure.
 This damage can also eventually lead to the growth of dangerous molds.